In this article, we’ll be diving into everything you need to know about casting in sculpture.

 Rodin continues to be one of the most famous artists globally, with his well-known work, “The Thinker,” appearing in various bands around the world.

-Rodin is known for his ability to sacrifice authenticity and embellishment using texture, detail, and light and dignity to convey emotions.
+Rodin is known for his ability to sacrifice authenticity and embellishment using texture, detail, light, and dignity to convey emotions.

 His focus on inner emotion and suffering is a turning point in art history and serves as a symbol of Modernity.